/*

 *

-* @param s an array of short
+* @param s an array of shorts to be written.

 * @param off the start offset in the data.

-* @param len the number of short
+* @param len the number of shorts to write.

 *

-* @exception IndexOutOfBoundsException if off
+* @exception IndexOutOfBoundsException if off is

-is negative, or off +
+* negative, len is negative, or off +

-is greater than s.length
+* len is greater than s.length.

-* @exception NullPointerException if s
+* @exception NullPointerException if s is

-* null
+* null.

 * @exception IOException if an I/O error occurs.